GuangzhiSu/ECE661_project/README.md

 # ECE661 Project: Membership Inference Attacks on Stock Prediction Models

-This is a class project for **ECE661 at Duke University**, where we investigate the vulnerabilities of stock prediction models to Membership Inference Attacks (MIA).
+This is a group class project for **ECE661 Computer Engineering Machine Learning and Deep Neural Nets at Duke University**, where we investigate the vulnerabilities of stock prediction models to Membership Inference Attacks (MIA).
+It's collaborated by Isaac Jacobson, Alex Niculescu, and Guangzhi Su.

 The project focuses on training stock price prediction models using **Transformer**, **LSTM**, and **MambaStock** architectures, and evaluating their susceptibility to two types of MIA attacks:
 1. **Loss-Based Attack**: Calculates the loss of a target model on potential stock data to infer membership.